 That includes over- or under-insuring, buying the wrong type of life insurance policy for your needs, or purchasing a policy from a company with a lesser financial strength rating, as determined by the four independent credit rating agencies — A.M Best, Fitch Ratings, Moody’s and Standard & Poor’s.

 “I absolutely recommend clients do their own due diligence online, but then very often I find that they like to bounce questions off of me,” said James Raiola, a MassMutual financial professional in Warwick, Rhode Island.
 “An advisor can very often add a more personal touch and perhaps point out something they didn’t think about.”
+(Get a quote)

 Whether you are in the market for life insurance, or merely weighing your options, he said, it is important to solicit information from credible sources — and review multiple sites.

 Where to turn for information